First off, let me say that graphing two-variable linear inequalites in the x,y-plane is much easier than your textbook makes it seem.

 When I had strict inequalities on the number line (such as x < 3), I denoted this by using a parenthesis (instead of a square bracket) or an open [unfilled] dot (instead of a closed [filled] dot).

 By using a dashed line, I still know where the border is, but I also know that the border isn't included in the solution.
-And, since this is a "y greater than" inequality, I want to shade above the line, so my solution looks like this:
+And, since this is a "y greater than" inequality, I know that I want to shade above the line, so my solution looks like this:

 Related page: If you need to graph a set of two or more linear inequalities at once, view the lesson on systems of linear inequalities.